At Ekhart Yoga we believe yoga is for everyone. So here's a quick look at some of the main styles of yoga and their benefits.

 Restorative Yoga is all about allowing the body and mind to relax in very passive long held poses.
 Unlike Yin Yoga the body is completely supported in poses using props such as bolsters, eyebags and cushions.
 There should be no tension, effort or strain.
 In a typical class poses are held for 10 to 15 minutes, sometimes restorative poses will be used at the end of a Hatha or Vinyasa class for relaxation.
 Poses can be sequenced together to help with a specific need such as boosting immunity or to relieve menstrual pain.
 During Restorative Yoga our parasympathetic nervous system is activated which promotes a relaxation response in the body.
 The effects are a calmer mind and relaxed body.

-You can practice most of these styles of yoga in this month’s featured program: Your Complete Yoga Program with yoga for strength, flexibility and relaxation.
+You can practise most of these styles of yoga in: Your Complete Yoga Program with yoga for strength, flexibility and relaxation.
 So explore the site and find the style of yoga for you.